blopa/Magento-Chatbot/README.md

 - Send email
 - Send message to support
 - Reply customer support messages from you favorite chat messenger

+**Currently not working with Configurable Products and products with custom options**

 ## Installation